-5.5 Open hardware promises to be a major trend in future platforms
+5.5 Open hardware is a growing trend in future platforms

 With extreme heterogeneity, there is a growing trend towards building hardware with open interfaces so as to integrate components from different hardware providers.
 The motivation behind this trend is to enable new approaches to System-on-Chip (SoC) design that can more easily integrate components form different vendors.